complete-dope/complete-dope.github.io/_posts/2024-12-04-Learning-React.md

 Also used to call a function based on its state change, in the dependency array add all the states that need to tracked for and checked for change and useEffect hook just calls it ...

+There is also a cleanUp function, that resets the state back to normal to avoid irrelevant re-rendering ..

 ###  React function component